adrienbarbusse/App/Development/assertions.md

   3. Image: Optional.
 Gif animado.
   4. Close button.

 + Each item on the screen can have 2 or 3 styles. ej: Title -> big, medium, small.
-Buttons-UI -> vertical, horizontal. etc...
-This styles must be predefinied.
+Buttons-UI -> vertical, horizontal. etc. This styles must be predefinied.

 + UI components always redirect to a specific and only one screen.

 + UI components can have special functions like "Module Start Over" or "Session Start Over".

-+ The LAST screen always have 3 UI: Go to dashboard, session start over & start next session.

 :exclamation: **Alert**: In the current wireframe version the only screen "wrong" with the past statements are "NRT No 2" from session 2 and "Calendar" from session 1.2.